dracry0/Timely/figma/readme.md

 <br>

 ## Video Walkthrough of the codebase
-Attach a very short video walkthough of codebase [ 1 - 5 minutes ]
+[Here's](https://youtu.be/KtQOySKRGS4) a video walkthrough of the codebase
 <br>

 ## Getting started